10 Must Know Statistics About Cyberbullying

 This is a truly remarkable number that should, for some, raise some concern, mainly because so much time in front of a screen consuming media means kids are likely spending a lot of time multi-tasking.
 They’re online chatting with their friends when they’re supposed to be doing homework, watching Tik Toks or YouTube videos when they’re hanging out with their friends, and playing online games whenever they get the chance.

 Of course, some of this time spent consuming media goes towards school and other more purposeful activities.
-Still, kids spending so much time looking at stuff on the internet should be alarming, especially considering some of the risks involved with being online.
+Still, kids spending so much time on the internet should be alarming, especially considering some of the risks involved with being online.

 4. Teens Are Unsure of the Impact of Social Media and the Internet